statiagov/gesmew/guides/content/developer/customization/checkout.md

 The '/checkout' route maps to the `edit` action of the `Gesmew::CheckoutController`.
-A request to this route will redirect to the current state of the current order.
-If the current order was in the "address" state, then a request to '/checkout' would redirect to '/checkout/address'.
+A request to this route will redirect to the current state of the current inspection.
+If the current inspection was in the "address" state, then a request to '/checkout' would redirect to '/checkout/address'.

 The '/checkout/:state' route is used for the previously mentioned route, and